Skip to content

 Despite being part of Egypt, Nubia is quite a unique region that feels like a different country.
 It embraces the cities of Aswan and Luxor, and the people there have their traditions, language, and even culture.
-Aswan is one of the most highly visited Egyptian cities every year, and people call it the Land of Gold.
+Aswan is one of the most highly visited Egyptian cities annually, and people call it the Land of Gold.

 Your Travel Guide to Aswan